phoenixframework/phoenix/guides/plug.md

   plug HelloWeb.Plugs.Locale, "en"
 ```

-In particular, controller plugs provide an extension that allows us to execute plugs only within certain actions.
-You can do:
+In particular, controller plugs provide a feature that allows us to execute plugs only within certain actions.
+For example, you can do:

 ```elixir
 defmodule HelloWeb.HelloController do